The Man Who Sold the World: Rolling Stone 10th Greatest Bowie album

 "I first met David on tour in the early '70s when he invited me to his concert.
 And back at the hotel, he said, in very heated language, 'I want to make an MF of a record with you.
 You're a great singer.'

-I didn't think 'The Man Who Sold The World' was the greatest song for my voice, but it was such a strong song in itself.
+I didn't think 'The Man Who Sold The World' was the most excellent song for my voice, but it was such a strong song.
 In the studio, he kept telling me to smoke more cigarettes, to give my voice a certain quality."

 Nirvana